 Step 1: Hiring an Investment Bank

-As mentioned earlier, an IPO is basically issuance of part ownership in the business of the company to institutional investors and general public.
+As mentioned earlier, Initial Public Offering or an IPO is basically issuance of part ownership in the business of the company to institutional investors and general public.
 That is why, it is important to understand the current valuation and future growth potential of the business.
 For his purpose, companies willing to issue an IPO hire an investment bank.
 An investment bank is an institutional entity that acts as a financial intermediary.

 It is responsible for evaluating the current business value, which includes quality of management, past financial record, current status of business, and future growth potential of the company such as growth in the sector, market share of the company future expansion plans etc.

 Companies looking to go public, must meet some of the milestones set by the market regulators after which the company may discuss the amount of money it is willing to raise, type of securities to be issued, after which, the process of underwriting may begin.